symfony/symfony-docs/reference/dic_tags.rst

         <script src="{{ asset_url }}"></script>
     {% endjavascripts %}

-You can also apply your filter via ``assetic.filters.my_filter.apply_to`` config option as it's described here: :doc:`/cookbook/assetic/apply_to_option`.
-In order to do that, you must define your filter service in separate xml config file and put this file's path to ``assetic.filters.my_filter.resource``.
+You can also apply your filter via the ``assetic.filters.my_filter.apply_to`` config option as it's described here: :doc:`/cookbook/assetic/apply_to_option`.
+In order to do that, you must define your filter service in a separate xml config file and point to this file's via the ``assetic.filters.my_filter.resource`` configuration key.

 assetic.formula_loader
 ----------------------

 **Purpose**: Add a formula loader to the current asset manager

-Formula loader is a class implementing ``Assetic\\Factory\Loader\\FormulaLoaderInterface`` interface.
-This class is responsible in loading assets from a particular kind of resources (for instance, twig template).
+A Formula loader is a class implementing ``Assetic\\Factory\Loader\\FormulaLoaderInterface`` interface.
+This class is responsible for loading assets from a particular kind of resources (for instance, twig template).
 Assetic ships loaders for php and twig templates.

-An ``alias`` attribute defines a name of the loader.
+An ``alias`` attribute defines the name of the loader.

 assetic.formula_resource
 ------------------------